Campout for the Cause cancels 2020 festival near Buena Vista

-With heavy hearts they said, the organizers behind Campout For The Cause announced the cancellation of the 2020 festival at the Meadows near Buena Vista May 29-31.
+Organizers of Campout for the Cause announced cancellation of the festival May 29-31 at the Meadows near Buena Vista.

-The good news, they said, Campout For The Cause will return June 4-6 ,2021 with more information TBA.
+The good news, they said, is Campout for the Cause will return June 4-6, 2021, with more information to be announced later.

 (0) comments